 The Fund pays transactions costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses in the example, affect the Fund's performance.
-The Fund may engage in active and frequent trading of portfolio securities to achieve its principal investment strategies.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 109.93% of the average value of the portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 18.08% of the average value of the portfolio.